Feavy/tydi/README.md

         return "http://localhost:3000";
     }

-    // This method will be called on start
+    @Startup // This method will be called on application startup
-    @Startup
-    public startup() {
+    @Priority(100) // Optionally set a priority to manage startup methods order public startup() {
         console.log("[Application] started!");
         // Get the Map<name, bean> of loaded beans